containers/ramalama/docs/ramalama.1.md

 ## GLOBAL OPTIONS

 #### **--container**
-run RamaLama in the default container (default: True) use environment variable "RAMALAMA_IN_CONTAINER=false" to change default.
+run RamaLama in the default container.
+Default is `true` unless overridden in the ramalama.conf file.
+The environment variable "RAMALAMA_IN_CONTAINER=false" can also change the default.

 #### **--debug**
 print debug messages